-The Moon and Its Importance to AstrologyIt’s been in the sky every night of your life, and every night for billions of years, but how much do you really know about the Moon?
-We’re all aware that the Moon has an effect on the Earth, but what does it actually do?
+Why Is The Moon So Important In Astrology?
+Facts On This Feminine SatelliteIt’s been in the sky every night of your life, and every night for billions of years, but how much do you really know about the Moon?
+We’re all aware that it has an effect on the Earth, but what does it actually do?
 In a first instance, it allowed life on Earth by playing with the water of the Blue Planet.
 Fascinating or disturbing, the Moon holds a special place in astrology, our very own astrologer, Susan Taylor, tells us all you need to know about this famous satellite.

-A celestial body sitting 3480 kilometers from the Earth, the Moon has a diameter of 3480 km, making it a quarter of the Earth’s size.
+It's a celestial body situated 3480 kilometers from the Earth, and has a diameter of 3480 km, making it a quarter of the Earth’s size.
 What’s more, it takes 27 days for the Moon to both fully rotate on its axis, and complete an orbit around the Earth.

 Interested in learning more about what’s out there?
 Find out here which planet rules over your sign!